hiteshvaidya/tpri/README.md

-# Target Propagation through Layer Inverses
+# Target Propagation via Regularized Inversion
-The present code implements an ideal formulation of Target Propagation using regularized inverses computed analytically rather than using some reverse layer optimized to approximate the inverse.
+The present code implements an ideal formulation of target propagation using regularized inverses computed analytically rather than using some reverse layer optimized to approximate the inverse.

 The code focuses on Recurrent Neural Networks for which vanishing/exploding gradients phenomena are known to impede the performance of a classical gradient back-propagation formula.
 The experiments demonstrate that TP may be beneficial for optimizing long sequences with RNNs.